 February 4, 2019

-I took a date to El Chato for dinner, so in all honesty, I can't say I focused much on the food, nor did I get decent photos due to the dim lighting.
+I took a date to El Chato for dinner, so honestly, I can't say I focused much on the food, nor did I get decent photos due to the dim lighting.

-I'd like to return for lunch the next time I'm in Bogotá to give it the full Feastio treatment.
+I want to return for lunch the next time I'm in Bogotá to give it the complete Feastio treatment.
+El Chato ranked #3 in Latin America for 2024, and #25 in the world the same year.

 São Paulo, Brazil